nahiddgh/Base-activity/README.md

-make sure to complete base learn to get your dc roles , follow the steps: refer to https://docs.base.org/base-camp/progress for more informations after completing and getting the nfts head to base guild and verify the related tasks
+make sure to complete base learn to get your dc roles , follow the steps: refer to https://docs.base.org/base-camp/progress for more informations after completing and getting the nfts head to base guild and verify the related tasks now coinbase wallet turned into base app update it to see everything new